 Get inspired with these 20 DIY wall art projects!
 Ranging from very easy to intermediate, you’ll love this variety of canvas art ideas.

-Scroll down to the bottom of the post to get a video of some affordable family wall art being made by my friends Cathie and Steve.
+Scroll down to the bottom of the post to get a video of some affordable wall art being made with Mod Podge.
 Such great inspiration!

 Are you looking for some great ideas for Mod Podging a canvas?
 I’ve pulled several together for you.
 The truth is, I love Mod Podging on canvas and making wall art.
 It’s a blast, and so easy.